-Eliott Milakovich’s resume didn’t necessarily scream “insurance agent.”
-He had no sales experience and had spent most of his career in the construction industry.
-But the Farm Bureau Financial Services manager he first met with saw more important attributes in Eliott: work ethic and an entrepreneurial drive.
+Take Eliott Milakovich.
+His resume didn’t scream “insurance agent.”
+He had no sales experience and had spent most of his career in construction.
+But the Farm Bureau Financial Services manager he first met with saw important attributes in Eliott: a strong work ethic and an entrepreneurial drive.

 “My manager thought I needed to work on a few things before I was a good fit for the company, and I was drawn to that,” Eliott says.
 “That became a challenge for me — to accomplish something I wanted.”

-Farm Bureau agents come from all different backgrounds.
-They might have been teachers, coaches, retail associates or farmers, for example, before making the transition to the insurance industry.
+Farm Bureau agents come from many different backgrounds, good news if you’re wondering how to get a job in insurance with no experience.
+Agents might have had careers as teachers, coaches, retail associates or farmers before making the leap to the insurance industry.
 But they all have a few things in common.
 For one, they share Eliott’s entrepreneurial spirit and business acumen.
-Secondly, they share the supportive network Farm Bureau offers to all new agents — and to experienced agents alike.
+Secondly, they get access to the supportive network Farm Bureau offers to both new and experienced agents.

+One of the most popular myths about becoming an agent is that you have to have a background in insurance to be successful.
+Not true.
 Like his Farm Bureau colleagues, Eliott’s first year as an insurance agent started with an intensive four-month training experience before he become a contracted agent.
-The Developing Agent Program not only allows prospective agents to earn their life and property-casualty insurance licenses while getting real-life experience, but also gives them an opportunity to make sure the position is a good fit.
+The Developing Agent Program not only allows prospective agents to earn their life and property-casualty insurance licenses while getting real-world experience, but it also gives them an opportunity to make sure the position is a good fit.

 After becoming an agent, the learning continues through industry training academies, online classes and in-person field workshops.
 It’s a flexible, on-demand approach to continuing education that allows all agents to form solid industry foundations — and encourages them to keep building and growing.

-From day one, Eliott had a manager who encouraged him to rise to his potential.
-These mentors — or “agency managers,” as they’re known at Farm Bureau — are there for each new agent to provide support and ease the transition into the profession.
-No matter what kind of advice a new agent needs, the agency manager is able to serve as the first line of assistance and to provide any necessary resources.
-They’re as dedicated to your success as you are.
+From day one, new agents at Farm Bureau have a manager who will encourage them to rise to their potential.
+These mentors — or “district managers,” as they’re known at Farm Bureau — are there for each new agent to provide support and ease the transition into the profession.
+No matter what kind of advice a new agent needs, the district manager is able to serve as the first line of assistance and to provide any necessary resources.
+In short: They’re as dedicated to your success as you are.

 “When you compare it to what other companies are offering,” Eliott says, “the way [Farm Bureau] wants to pay you and the way they’re going to support you to make that happen — it’s very lucrative for people who are willing to work.”

-Are you interested in becoming an insurance agent, but unsure where to start?
-Contact us to learn more about the requirements to become an agent, how long it takes and more.
+If you’re interested in becoming an insurance agent but are unsure where to start, contact us to learn more about the next steps.